Translate German video to English online | Fast, accurate results

 Clear audio improves subtitle accuracy and makes your English narration sound more natural.
 Subtitles work well for YouTube and social content, while English voiceover is ideal for training or presentations.
 Saving terminology rules keeps product names and technical phrases consistent across all your videos.
 If the same speaker appears often, voice cloning helps maintain their identity in every English version.
 Previewing your video on both mobile and desktop ensures clean timing and readability.

-For multilingual projects, the HeyGen English to Spanish Translator uses the same straightforward workflow.
+For multilingual projects, the HeyGen English to Spanish translator uses the same simple workflow.

 Popular translation options

-If your translated video needs resizing or format changes, you can update everything in HeyGen.
+If your translated video needs resizing or format changes, you can update everything right inside HeyGen.

 Where German-to-English translation helps most